 Sexual potential increases with age and development.
 The best sex of your life is not behind you.

 The high-desire and low-desire dynamic is not about who wants sex more.
-It is about who controls the relationship, and knowing this is where the clinical work begins.
+It is about who controls the relationship.

 How People Grow